OpenNebula/docs/source/quick_start/operation_basics/provisioning_edge_cluster.rst

 Provisioning an Edge Cluster
 ============================

-In this tutorial, we’ll use the Sunstone GUI to provision an **Edge Cluster** on AWS, with just few clicks.
+In this tutorial, we’ll use the Sunstone GUI to provision an **Edge Cluster** on AWS, with just a few clicks.

 To complete this tutorial, you need an OpenNebula Front-end installed and configured for provisioning remote resources.
-You can quickly and easily a Front-end with **miniONE**, as described at the beginning of this :ref:`Quick Start Guide <quick_start>`.
+You can quickly and easily install a Front-end with **miniONE**, as described at the beginning of this :ref:`Quick Start Guide <quick_start>`.

 The edge cluster we’ll create in this tutorial will include a KVM hypervisor.
 It will be a suitable platform for deploying both Virtual Machines and Kubernetes clusters, as described in :ref:`Usage Basics section <usage_basics>`.